dancormier/malloriepotaznick.com/src/pages/created/faq.md

 ## Do you accept insurance?

-At this time, I do not accept insurance.
-However, I can provide those with out of network benefits a superbill to submit to your insurance.
+While I don't accept most insurances, if you have a PPO policy and have out of network benefits I can provide you with a superbill to submit to your insurance.
 If you have met your out of network deductible, most insurance companies will reimburse you for a portion of your session fee.

 ## Do you have a cancellation policy?